DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/tips-on-applying-for-teacher-training-as-a-non-uk-citizen.md

 [Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) lists courses leading to [English qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts).

-If you need a visa, remember to filter your search results by visa sponsorship.
+If you need a visa, remember to filter your search results by 'visa sponsorship'.

 You can also search courses by: